ajsat007/Hospital-Management-System/README.md

 # ✍️ Authors `<a name = "authors"></a>`

-- [@a](https://github.com/kylelobo)jinkyasatkar - Idea & Initial work
+- [@a](https://github.com/ajsat007)Ajinkya Satkar - Idea & Initial work

 # 🎉 Acknowledgements `<a name = "acknowledgement"></a>`

-- Instruct me for project: - @juniedenysolomon
+- Instruct by : - @juniedenysolomon
 - Inspiration:-@bhupendraparihar
 - References:-@juniedenysolomon